Cyborgscode/Personal-Voice-Assistent/README.md

 SETUP:

 You noticed the "pva.conf.default" file?
-It's now completly useless, but may give some impression on how to configure it.
+It's now completely useless, but may give some impression on how to configure it.

-To start visit /etc/pva/conf.d/  and check the german numbers file.
+To start, visit /etc/pva/conf.d/  and check the german numbers file.
 It's the equivilant to a "locale" file.
 It container numbers, monthnames and weekdaynames etc. Clone it as 10-<yourlanguage>-numbers.conf and change the content accordingly.
 Most languages of the western world will match the format used.
 Numbers from 0-19 differently but from 20+ calculateable, 7 days a week etc. If you need to use a none romanic based language, PVA may needs to be rewritten and for this we surely need to your help with examples, rulesets etc.

 There are two ways to handle changes: